learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 }
 ```

-## Use Control-C to Break Out of an Infinitely Looping Program
+## Using Control-C to Break Out of an Infinitely Looping Program

 When you start writing code and creating loops yourself, you will almost
 certainly inadvertently create infinite loops from time to time.
 If you try to
 run the code and it either logs over and over without end **or** never seems to
 finish, you're probably stuck in an infinite loop.

-In most programming environments (including repl.it), you can break out of an
+In most programming environments, you can break out of an infinite loop by
-infinite loop by typing Control-C. That's an old-school UNIX key combination
+typing Control-C. That's an old-school UNIX key combination that means
-that means INTERRUPT.
-In order for this to work, you first need to make the
+INTERRUPT.
+In order for this to work, you first need to make the terminal
-terminal portion of the programming environment (where the results of running
+portion of the programming environment (where the results of running the
-the code are displayed) the active window by clicking inside it.
+code are displayed) the active window by clicking inside it.

 ## Terminate a `while` Loop Naturally